Draft Plan (April 30, 2025)

-The Greenfield Comprehensive Plan (Our Roadmap for 2045) is currently in Phase 3 (Framework) of the planning process.
+The Greenfield Comprehensive Plan (Our Roadmap to 2055) is currently in Phase 4 (Action) of the planning process.
 This tab is where the current versions of significant elements of the Plan can be found.
-These elements have been (or will be) identified in the planning process:
+These elements have been (or will be) identified in the planning process.

 STATUS: Complete